Brass is given a modern twist with art installations in the streets and a dose of contemporary hip hop at BRASS Durham

 Of course, the ears are also catered for, with special shows from the likes of the Always Drinking Marching Band, who include surreal musical gags and a brass reworking of rock ’n’ roll amongst their repertoire.
 Also on display is the Hackney Colliery Band, known for its mix of contemporary hip hop and Balkan beats.
 The highlight for many is the Durham Miners’ Gala, a parade through the streets of brass bands and banners, in celebration of the city’s coal mining heritage.

-The 13th annual BRASS Durham takes place between 13-21 July 2019, and a full programme of events will be available on site soon.
+The annual BRASS Durham is taking place this year in July 2020, and a full programme of events will be available on site soon.